 Secure your place

-We are thrilled to announce the keynote speakers for this conference.
-The broader program is currently under development.
-It will give attendees opportunities to hear from thought leaders about measurement innovations, why they matter, and their implications for policy and programming, advocacy and change.
+An outline of the program is now available, below.
+Attendees will hear from thought leaders about measurement innovations, why they matter, and their implications for policy and programming, advocacy and change.

 Dr Sarah Bradshaw is a Professor in Gender and Sustainable Development and Head of the School of Law at Middlesex University, London.
 A feminist and a scholar-practitioner, her work focusses on gendered rights, poverty and poverty alleviation, and household decision making.
 While living in Nicaragua in the late 1990s, working with women’s groups and movements, the experience of Hurricane Mitch led to a new research focus on gendered disaster risk reduction and response.
 She has undertaken work with various development agencies including the UNDP and DFID and with major INGOs such as Oxfam.
 As a member of the UNSDSN’s thematic network on human rights she wrote the background report on gender for the UN’s High Level Panel charged with developing the first draft SDGs.
 Sarah combines research with practice, having lobbied around World Bank policies, advocated for the inclusion of gendered rights in UN processes, and engaged in inter-governmental negotiations around international policy frameworks.